esp/esp-js/ReadMe.md

 **Create an event raiser and publish some events**

 Many different things could impact the state of your model, perhaps a button click on the GUI, the results from an async operation, or a timeout of some sort.
-On the server it might be a requess from the network or new static data pushed from upstream services.
+On the server it might be a request from the network or new data pushed to the server from upstream services.

 In this example we'll use a controller that (pretends to) receives data from a view and raise an event to the router.
 Publishing the event kicks off the router's
 [state processing workflow](#StateProcessingWorkflow).